CLOSED CHURCHES WITHIN THE

 The village of Warren

-Center is in the center of Warren township, the northeasternmost township in
+Center is in the center of Warren township, the northeasternmost

-Bradford County.
-The church is in the
+township in Bradford County.
+The church

-south east end of the village.
+is in the southeast end of the village.

 Historic Conference: